bountyhacking/Payloads_Tool_box/XSS.md

 - [XSS Cheat sheet](https://portswigger.net/web-security/cross-site-scripting/cheat-sheet)
 - [PayloadsAllTheThings Repo](https://github.com/swisskyrepo/PayloadsAllTheThings/tree/master/XSS%20Injection)

+From version 92 onward (July 20th, 2021), cross-origin iframes are prevented from calling alert().
+As these are used to construct some of the more advanced XSS attacks, you'll sometimes need to use an alternative PoC payload.
+In this scenario, we recommend the print() function.

 ## Types of XSS attacks
 - Reflected: Where the malicious script comes from the current HTTP request.
 - Stored: Where the malicious script comes from the website's database.